-The standards for cycles, motorcycles and other powered two wheel vehicles, and for disabled parking, are minimum standards.
+10.1 The standards for cycles, motorcycles and other powered two wheel vehicles, and for disabled parking, are minimum standards.
 For these a financial contribution may be sought from developers where the requisite minimum number of stands or spaces cannot be provided on-site.
-Alternatively, the Council may seek a payment towards the improvement of public transport infrastructure.
+In addition, the Council may seek a payment towards the improvement of public transport infrastructure.